Axon Enterprise

 Axon's moat is built on three interlocking and self-reinforcing pillars: Regulatory Lock-in, System of Record, and Proprietary Training Data:

 - Evidence.com — The Legal System of Record: Evidence.com is the chain-of-custody platform for digital evidence submitted to courts across thousands of U.S. jurisdictions.
 Law enforcement agencies cannot switch evidence management providers mid-contract without potentially invalidating evidence admissibility — a legal risk that creates the highest-stakes switching costs in any software vertical.
-Multi-year contracts of 7–10 years, combined with $14.3B in contracted future bookings (+44% YoY), mean that Axon's revenue runway is visible through most of the current decade.
+Multi-year contracts of 7–10 years, combined with $15.1B in contracted future bookings (+41% YoY), mean that Axon's revenue runway is visible through most of the current decade.
+More than one-third of software revenue now comes from offerings beyond core evidence management (Fusus real-time ops, Records, AI Era Plan, counter-drone software, Axon 911), which grew ~70% YoY in Q2 2026.

 - Draft One — AI Moat Built on Irreplaceable Data: Draft One uses generative AI trained on body-camera footage and police report data that Axon uniquely possesses.
 With ~85% market share in major U.S. cities, Axon holds a training data advantage that no competitor can replicate — you cannot build a police report AI without access to police body camera footage at scale.
-In Q1 2026, the AI Era Plan (Draft One + Axon Assistant) revenue grew >700% YoY, validating the willingness of agencies to pay for AI as a separate tier on top of the OSP bundle and creating a powerful new upsell driver within existing accounts.
+In Q2 2026, AI Era Plan revenue again grew nearly 700% YoY, and three of Axon's five largest AI Era Plan deals in the quarter were international — validating both willingness to pay for AI as a discrete OSP tier and geographic expansion of the attach story.

-- Bundled Platform — From TASER to Drone to 911: Axon has extended its platform from TASER + Body Camera + Cloud Evidence to now include Drone First Responder, AI dispatch (Axon 911 via Prepared/Carbyne acquisitions), Draft One AI reports, and commercial body cameras (Axon Body Mini).
+- Bundled Platform — From TASER to Dedrone to 911: Axon has extended its platform from TASER + Body Camera + Cloud Evidence to now include Dedrone counter-drone (>$100M quarterly revenue in Q2 2026; named in a $1.5B DHS C-UAS program), Drone First Responder, AI dispatch (first full-scope Axon 911 customer via Prepared/Carbyne), Draft One AI reports, and commercial body cameras (Axon Body Mini in enterprise trials).
 Agencies that adopt the full Officer Safety Plan (OSP) bundle are locked in for a decade across hardware, software, and AI layers simultaneously — a bundle that point-solution competitors building only one component of the stack cannot compete against.

 Ten Moats Verdict

-Axon is a strong net beneficiary of AI — Draft One makes the platform more valuable per officer, deepens the software ARR attach rate, and creates a data flywheel built on body camera footage that competitors cannot access.
-The key AI-resilient moats are proprietary data (body camera training exclusivity), regulatory lock-in (Evidence.com court admissibility), and system of record (legal evidence chain of custody) — all three are strengthened, not threatened, by the AI era.
-The primary AI risk is commoditisation of police report-writing tools if body camera data becomes more accessible, though Axon's contractual data exclusivity makes this scenario unlikely within a 5-year horizon.
+Axon remains a strong net beneficiary of AI — Draft One makes the platform more valuable per officer, deepens the software ARR attach rate (ARR re-accelerated to +39% in Q2), and creates a data flywheel built on body camera footage that competitors cannot access.
+The key AI-resilient moats are proprietary data, regulatory lock-in, and system of record — all three are strengthened, not threatened, by the AI era.
+Q2 also showed the bundle extending into airspace (Dedrone >$100M) and dispatch (first full-scope Axon 911), which deepens switching costs without changing any moat status.
+The primary AI risk is commoditisation of police report-writing tools if body camera data becomes more accessible; contractual data exclusivity makes that unlikely inside a five-year horizon.
+Watch software gross-margin mix (71.3% in Q2, −430 bps YoY) as the tell on whether newer AI and platform products dilute or eventually expand unit economics.

 Officers spend years learning TASER operation, body camera workflows, and Evidence.com evidence tagging — institutional workflow knowledge compounds switching costs.
 AI (Draft One) deepens interface dependency rather than abstracting it away.